-If you’re looking for an easy way to access and manage your money, you may want to consider signing up for SoFi Money®.
+If you’re looking for an easy way to access and manage your money, you may want to consider signing up for SoFi Checking and Savings®>.

-SoFi Money is a mobile-first cash management account that allows you to earn competitive interest, spend, and save–all in one place.
-And, it’s simple to add your SoFI Money account as an option for your direct deposit.
+SoFi Checking and Savings is a mobile-first checking and savings account that allows you to earn competitive interest, spend and save–all in one place.
+And, it’s simple to add your SoFi Checking and Savings account as an option for your direct deposit.

 Photo credit: iStock/solidcolours

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 SoFi Money® is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member